bmarkovic/jira2gitlab/README.md

 and **copy the issued token string somewhere safe**, as AFAIK you cannot see it again after you close the page (but you can issue another one).

+This string is what you need to paste into the `token` key in the config.

 Ticking all access restriction boxes is important.
-Unless you are an Admin user of the Gitlab instance and
+Unless you are an Admin user of the Gitlab instance, and you've enabled 'sudo' access for the token full user matching as described above will not work.

-This string is what you need to paste into the `token` key in the config.

 ### Debug Mode